Here’s our comparison of the top 6 best website builders out there:

 - There are lots of tools and resources primarily created to integrate with WordPress.

-- Just by installing some plugins and tools, you can have all the features you need: SEO optimization, in-built marketing, online stores, amazing effects and animations, multimedia integration, embedded video and audio files, portfolios, impressive sliders, advanced and modern widgets, social buttons, lots of design templates and layouts and many other features.
+- Just by installing some plugins, you can have all the features you need: SEO optimization, online stores, amazing effects and animations, multimedia integration, embedded video and audio files, portfolios, impressive sliders, advanced and modern widgets, social buttons, lots of design templates and layouts and many other features.

 - Easy-to-use interface.
 You can edit almost everything from the dashboard, which is user-friendly and intuitive.